Student Grant Opportunity

-In 2017, the New England Chapter of the Society for Ecological Restoration (SER-NE) is offering a total of $2000 in two to four student grants to support research and studies in the field of ecological restoration.
+In 2017, the New England Chapter of the Society for Ecological Restoration (SER-NE) offered a total of $2000 in two to four student grants to support research and studies in the field of ecological restoration.

-Grant Amount: In 2017, two to four separate grants will be awarded, up to $1000 each (max of one award per applicant).
+Grant Amount: In 2017, two to four separate grants were awarded, up to $1000 each (max of one award per applicant).

 Grant Eligibility: To be considered, applicants must meet the following criteria.